tliron/reposure/README.md

 ### Why is OpenShift giving me access errors for pods using images from the built-in registry?

 OpenShift's added security requires the repository name and namespace of the pod to be identical.
-This improves isolation between namespaces: one namespace can't pull images that belong to a different namespace.
+This improves isolation between namespaces: a namespace can't pull images that belong to another namespace.

 ### Why is it called "Reposure"?